MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 ms.author: olegov
 ---

-# How to use Common Data Model
+# How to use the Common Data Model

-Common Data Model is built upon a rich and extensible metadata definition system that enables you to describe and share your own semantically enhanced data types and structured tags, capturing valuable business insight which can be integrated and enriched with heterogenous data to deliver actionable intelligence.
+Common Data Model is built upon a rich and extensible metadata definition system that enables you to describe and share your own semantically enhanced data types and structured tags, capturing valuable business insight which can be integrated and enriched with heterogeneous data to deliver actionable intelligence.

 With Common Data Model, you can structure your data to represent concepts and activities that are commonly used and well understood.
 You can query and analyze that data, reuse it, and interoperate with other businesses and apps that use the same format.
-Common data model can be used to define thousands of entities such as Customer, Product, Opportunity, Sale, Purchase Order etc. as well as identifying data for regulatory and compliance purposes.
+Common data model can be used to define thousands of entities such as Customer, Product, Opportunity, Sale, Purchase Order ,etc. as well as identifying data for regulatory and compliance purposes.
 Discover and explore up-to-date [Common Data Model Entity Reference](https://aka.ms/entityreference)